 For a start, we can imagine a two-dimensional spectrum, with one axis indicating conformity to typical male anatomy, and another indicating conformity to typical female anatomy; the majority of unambiguous males and females would be found clustered near two opposite corners, and people with ambiguous or mixed sexual anatomy due either to birth conditions or later modifications would be found scattered around other parts of the spectrum.
 This spectrum is merely a first pass at modeling a diverse and non-binary assortment of anatomic sexes; I am open to suggested modifications.

-Whatever our spectrum of non-binary, inclusive, but external, anatomic sex, any person could identify three points on this spectrum: their location on it at birth (their natal or birth sex), the location on it they would prefer to occupy (their intended or target sex), and their present location along the vector between them (their somatic or body sex).
-Those with coincident natal and intended sex would be those who are typically called "cisgendered".
-Those with natal and intended sexes on "opposite" sides of the spectrum would be those who are typically called "transgendered"; and in that case, the location of the second point (somatic sex) corresponds to various stages of transition.
+Whatever our spectrum of non-binary, inclusive, but external, anatomic sex, any person could identify three points on this spectrum: their location on it at birth (their natal or birth sex), the location on it they would prefer to occupy (their intended or target sex, or their "bearing", the meaning of the root "-phor" in "dysphoria" or "euphoria", and a navigational analogy alongside "orientation"), and their present location along the vector between them (their somatic or body sex).
+Those with coincident natal and intended sex would be those who are typically called "cisgendered"; I would instead have them called "cisphoric", "bearing to the same side" as they were born.
+Those with natal and intended sexes on "opposite" sides of the spectrum would be those who are typically called "transgendered"; I would have them instead called "transphoric", "bearing to the opposite side" as they were born; and in that case, the location of the second point (somatic sex) corresponds to various stages of transition.

 Other gender identities not neatly categorized as trans or cis can also be thus modelled, but to label them we will need terms which do not assume binary sexes.
-If we use the usual prefixes "andro-" and "gyno-" to refer to the binary sexes, "neutro-" to refer to the lack of distinctive features of either sex, and "ambi-" to refer to a combination of the distinctive features of both sexes, we can then use terms such as "androsomatic" to mean "male-bodied", "ambinatal" to mean "intersex-born", and "gynotendant" to mean "female-targeting", in the sense of "intending to be female", what would typically be called a "female gender identity".
+If we use the usual prefixes "andro-" and "gyno-" to refer to the binary sexes, "neutro-" to refer to the lack of distinctive features of either sex, and "ambi-" to refer to a combination of the distinctive features of both sexes, we can then use terms such as "androsomatic" to mean "male-bodied", "ambinatal" to mean "intersex-born", and "gynophoric" to mean "female-bearing", in the sense of "headed toward, or intending to be, female", what would typically be called a "female gender identity".

 (This model can also be easily expanded to cover sexual orientation as well, by combining all the preceding prefixes with the suffix "-philic", e.g. an ambipanphilic person would be attracted somewhat to all sexes but with a preference for people mixing male and female characteristics.
 "Hetero-" and "homo-" prefixes can similarly be retained to indicate orientations that cross the binary divide, e.g. a heterophilic person is attracted to people of a different sex than they are, and a homophilic person is attracted to people of the same sex as they are).